 Certificate of Legal Practice

 Mr. Wu is one of Asia’s leading investigations and litigation attorneys — clients attest that he “really is top notch” and an “excellent legal strategist” whose “approach is always practical and his advice laser-focused on solving the clients’ problems” (Chambers Asia-Pacific 2021).
 He is the “‘go to’ attorney in matters involving China” and his “understanding of Chinese culture and language is only surpassed by his legal mind and logic” (Legal 500 Asia-Pacific 2021).
 Clients appreciate that he “understands the dynamics of the market in China” and “is able to leverage that knowledge as part of his legal strategy for his clients” (Chambers Asia-Pacific 2020).
 He is described as “very smart and communicative,” “one of the true multilingual litigators who is authoritative,” with a “focus on clients’ concerns”, and has “won the total trust” of clients (Legal 500 Asia-Pacific 2020).
-Recognized as a “real strategist and problem solver,” Mr. Wu is widely regarded by clients as an “excellent attorney with great attention to detail” (Chambers Asia-Pacific 2019).
-Mr. Wu is lauded by clients as “the lawyer many people think of when they think of investigations and disputes in China” (Legal 500 Asia Pacific 2019).
-Clients appreciate his “quick, clear and comprehensive responses” and “impressive language capabilities, citing his proficiency in English, Mandarin and Cantonese” (Chambers Asia-Pacific 2018).
-In particular, Mr. Wu is “praised for his handling of China-related matters and ‘does an excellent job conveying the case across cultural and linguistic barriers’” (Legal 500 Asia Pacific 2017).
+Recognized as a “real strategist and problem solver”, Mr. Wu is regarded by his clients as an “excellent attorney with great attention to detail” (Chambers Asia-Pacific 2019).
+He is “uniquely positioned in the market” and lauded as “the lawyer many people think of when they think of investigations and disputes in China” (Legal 500 Asia-Pacific 2019).
+Clients rely on his “clear and comprehensive responses” and “impressive language capabilities, citing his proficiency in English, Mandarin and Cantonese” (Chambers Asia-Pacific 2018).
+Mr. Wu is also “praised for his handling of China-related matters and ‘does an excellent job conveying the case across cultural and linguistic barriers’” (Legal 500 Asia-Pacific 2017).